Muhsin Ibrahim

 would not even get his party’s ticket to contest.
 The current Indian Prime

-Minister, Narendra Modi did the same by challenging the dynasty that ruled the
+Minister, Narendra Modi, did the same by challenging the dynasty that ruled the

 class family.
 Trump, with no background in politics whatsoever, now tried his

-Kwankwaso boldly declared that whosoever is in possession of any
+Kwankwaso boldly declared that whosoever has any

 paper/certificate indicating ownership of those plots possesses a worthless